dr-zool/matlab/README.md

 By default, MATLAB uses line style and color to distinguish the data sets plotted in the graph.
 However, you can change the appearance of these graphic components or add annotations to the graph to help explain your data for presentation.

 2.2.5	Specifying line styles and colors

-It is possible to specify line styles, colors, and markers (e.g., circles, plus signs, . . . ) using the plot command:  plot(x,y,’style_color_marker’) where style_color_marker is a triplet of values from Table 2.3.
+It is possible to specify line styles, colors, and markers (e.g., circles, plus signs, . . . ) using the plot command:  plot(x,y,’style_color_marker’)

-To find additional information, type help plot or doc plot.
+where style_color_marker is a triplet of values from Table below.

 Attributes for plot
 Symbol	Color	Symbol	Line Style	Symbol	Marker